LukeShortCloud/rootpages/src/administration/linux_kernel.rst

    of the small tasks before continuing with the original large I/O task.
 This is ideal for heavy read/write applications on a spinning disk drive.
 -  CFQ (Completely Fair Queueing) = All I/O requests are treated equally and are handled in the order that they are received.
 [6]

+   -  This is the only scheduler that ``ionice`` works with to change the I/O priority.
+[25]

 -  NOOP (No Operation) = Only basic merging of read and/or write requests and no rescheduling.
 This is ideal for virtual drives (such as QCOW2) where the hypervisor node handles the I/O scheduling [7]